ESSI-Lab/.github/profile/README.md

 Its work focuses on Knowledge generation and management from Earth Observation (big) Data to address Global Changes through an informed decision-making process.

 ESSI-Lab's GitHub repositories contain code for software projects created or maintained by developers working at ESSI-Lab.
-We actively encourage contributions to these projects in the form of issues and pull requests.